 Softball

-The BNBSL softball program is part of the Essex County Women's Softball League (ECWSL) and is separate and distinct from the baseball program participating in the local intertown league.
-Participating players include 1st through 8th graders and fall into four divisions: Instructional, Farm, Juniors, and Seniors.
+As of 2026, the Triton softball program is now part of USA Softball and is separate and distinct from the baseball program that participates in the local intertown league.

-As of 2024, ECWSL allows 4th graders to play at either the Farm or Junior level, and 6th graders to play at either the Junior or Senior level, depending on ability and need.
-NEW in 2025: we will offer an Instructional 1st/2nd-grade softball team.
-Kindergarteners should continue to register for Tee Ball, and 1st and 2nd graders may choose to play softball on the Instructional team or Single A/Double A baseball.
+We also offer an Instructional 8U softball team that is not part of USA Softball.
+In addition to practices, we will coordinate one game a week with local towns for this age level.
+Kindergarteners should continue to register for Tee Ball, and 1st and 2nd graders may choose to play on the Instructional team or Single A/Double A baseball.
 Please contact our softball coordinator (softball@bnbsl.org) if you have questions about the different programs and which is best for your child.

 Ages